PeterLenting/topography-game/README.md

 ## Technologies used
 •	HTML, CSS, and JavaScript.

 •	IDE: [Cloud9](https://aws.amazon.com/cloud9/?hp=tile&so-exp=below) but was forced to switch to [Visual Code Studio](https://code.visualstudio.com/) since the Cloud9 service of Amazon is impossible to work with.

 •	[Bootstrap](https://getbootstrap.com/) for the grid system of the page.

 •	[Google Fonts](https://fonts.google.com/) for the fonts.

 •	[Font Awesome](https://fontawesome.com/) for the icons in the footer of the website.

 •	[JQuery](https://jquery.com/) to simplify the JavaScript.

 •	Paint to edit the images used.

-•	Google Chrome developer tools
+•	Google Chrome developer tools.

-•	Bash / Ubuntu to commit my project and to push it to Github
+•	Bash / Ubuntu to commit my project and to push it to Github.

 •	[Github](https://github.com/) for version control and for users to view the deployed version of the website.

 ## Testing